figaw/praqma.com/_posts/2016-8-15-codeacademy-cph.md

 All participants seem to go through every stage of a typical work process: initial enthusiasm, confusion, frustration, breakthrough, and then the last exciting sprint towards the finish as the different teams see their work becoming part of the final project.

-And how did the future CoDe’s like it?
+And how did the future CoDer's like it?
 Well, one student cracked a smile and said simply, “I loved it!”

 ![Content student](/images/stories/happy-academy.jpg){: .pic .medium .center}

+Wanna join?: Hurry up and get the last [seats in Aarhus next week here](http://www.code-conf.com/academy2016/aar/)

+-or see you next year, as a student or maybe a lucky sponsor